Buddy Nix

-Charles Kenneth "Buddy" Nix (born December 6, 1939) is a former American football coach and executive.
+Charles Kenneth "Buddy" Nix (born December 6, 1939) is an American former football coach and executive.
 He was the general manager of the Buffalo Bills of the National Football League (NFL) from 2009 to 2013.
 Nix was a scout for the Bills from 1993 to 2000.
 He joined John Butler and A. J. Smith with the San Diego Chargers from 2001 to 2008 and returned to the Bills in 2009.

 Early years

 Nix was born in Carbon Hill, Alabama, where he later attended Talladega High School and played linebacker.
 Nix attended Livingston University (now the University of West Alabama) in Livingston, Alabama, playing fullback on its football team.

 Coaching career

 Nix was head coach at Eufaula High School in Eufaula, Alabama, leading the Tigers to their first Border Conference championship in 1966.

 Chattanooga

 Nix had a successful college football coaching career at the University of Tennessee at Chattanooga.
 He was responsible for recruiting star wide receiver Terrell Owens.